Simon Laws QC

 He has appeared in many cases of attempted murder, armed robbery and money laundering.

 He has considerable experience of defending adults with learning difficulties and of cases involving issues of entrapment, obscenity and mental disorder.

-He is also instructed to prosecute and defend police officers; cases include R v W (defence of police officer charged with perverting the course of justice), R v B (defence of police officer for dangerous driving in course of police pursuit), R v B (prosecution of police officer for indecent assaults on young men) and R v T (defence of police officer for assault in course of an arrest).
+He is also instructed to prosecute and defend police officers; cases include R v W (defence of police officer charged with perverting the course of justice), R v B (defence of police officer for dangerous driving in course of police pursuit), R v B (prosecution of police officer for indecent assaults on young men) and R v T (defence of police officer for assaulting a suspect in course of an arrest).

 R v R & Ors.
 Appeal in Privy Council of men sentenced to death in Jamaica on basis of felony murder rule; sentence commuted to life imprisonment.

-Simon is able to accept cases under the Bar’s Public Access Scheme
+Simon is able to accept cases under the Bar’s Public Access Scheme.